mendix/docs/content/howto/write-data/index.md

 1. Go to the Data Hub Catalog and search for the name of an exposed OData service endpoint, entity, attribute, or association.
 For more information, see the [Using the Data Hub Catalog and Curating Your Own Service](/data-hub/share-data#use-and-curate) section of *Share Data Between Apps*.
 1. Select your entity from the left-side search results pane.
 If you are not seeing many results, try removing the **Production** filter on your search.
 1. Notice the highlighted **CRUD** letters next to the entity name in the search panel and in the detailed information in the center.
 The purple letters indicate which operations are supported.
-The grey letters indicate which are not.
+The gray letters indicate which are not.
 Hover over the letters to see which operations are supported:

 ![entity capabilities](attachments/left-panel-crud.png)
 ![entity capabilities](attachments/center-panel-crud.png)